kelhad00/CBA-toolkit/README.md

 For each new dataset different from ndc, ifadv or ccdb, you are asked to create in the "db.py" script:
 * a function to return a list of files in pairs according to the way of naming them defined such as: form_pairs_foldername.
-* a function to return the file paths of the pairs according to the way of naming them defined such as: form_list_pairs_nomdossier.

-Rely on the already existing functions on this subject such as "form_pairs_ccdb" and "form_list_pairs_ccdb" for example.
+Rely on the already existing functions on this subject such as "form_pairs_ccdb" for example.

 ## Examples